chinamike65/hugo-tuolesi/content/book4/book4en.md

 The same is true of humanity.
 A person's life, even when he is a child, is a very honorable person.
 Because of the impermanence of the relationship, he will become a person with a low status.
 This situation is often seen.

-In addition, in the reincarnation, the status is also constantly changing.
+In addition, in the rebirth, the status is also constantly changing.

 12